kayziu/SwagShop-automation/README.md

-## My ecommerce tests
+## My ecommerce automation project

 Automated tests for an online shop.

 The framework uses Playwright/Pytest Framework with Python to test core functionalities like login, checkout and payment.

-Automation includes report generation and visual testing.
+Automation includes report generation, visual testing and uses GitHub Actions CI/CD pipeline.

 ### Requirements
 - Python 3.9+
 - Playwright
 - pytest
+#### For all the remaining requirements please see requirements.txt file

 ### Plugins
 Tests are using the following plugins: